nageiser/projects/README.md

 # Introduction

 Hello!
-Please find some of the various projects I've worked on for fun here
+Please find some of the various projects I've worked on for fun here: